Karis Shearer, PhD

 Cole Mash.
 M.A.
 IGS, 2018.
 (Co-supervision with Anne Fleming).
 “The ’59 Sound: A Fictional Historiography of the TISH Poetry Movement.”

-Cole Mash is presently a Ph.D. candidate in the Department of English at Simon Fraser University, co-executive director of the Inspired Word Café, and member of the SpokenWeb research partnership.
+Cole Mash completed his Ph.D. in English from Simon Fraser University and is presently co-executive director of the Inspired Word Café, and member of the SpokenWeb research partnership.

 Undergraduate Honours Supervisions